aminekaabachi/blueprints/src/articles/integrating-plain-js-components.md

 Here's a working example of proper module resolution in a React component:

-{% include "components/excalidraw.njk", url: "https://link.excalidraw.com/readonly/hyLEXamLPHX5PusstEYU", title: "Excalidraw Diagram" %}
+{% include "components/excalidraw-ext.njk", url: "https://link.excalidraw.com/readonly/hyLEXamLPHX5PusstEYU", title: "Excalidraw Diagram", height: "400px" %}

 You can also check out this helpful video explanation: